MultiSafepay/docs/content/integrations/odoo.md

 - Odoo 13.0
 - Tested on Python 3.6

-# How to install
+# Installation

-> **Tip!** We recommend first installing the plugin in a test environment, following the Odoo installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Odoo installation procedure.
 Always make a backup.

 1. Download the ZIP archive with module.
 2. Unpack the content of the .ZIP file.